-- 12. Courtesy Copies.
+12. Courte esy Copies.
 The parties shall provide to the Court two (2) courtesy copies of filings (i.e., briefs, appendices, exhibits, declarations, affidavits etc.).
-Courtesy copies of appendices and exhibits should include hard tabs.
-This provision also applies to papers filed under seal. - 13.
-ADR Process.
-This matter is referred to a magistrate judge to explore the possibility of alternative dispute resolution. - 14.
-Trial.
-This matter is scheduled for a day bench trial beginning at 9:30 a.m. on , with the subsequent trial days beginning at 9:30 a.m.
+Co ourtesy copies of appendices and exhibits should include hard tabs.
+This provision on also applies to papers filed under seal.

+13. ADR Process.
+This matter may be referred to a magistrate judge to explore the possibility of alternative dispute resolution if the parties jointly request such a referral.

+14. Trial.
+This matter is scheduled for a day bench trial beginning at 9:30 a.m. on, with the subsequent trial days beginning at 9:30 a.m.
 The trial will be timed, as counsel will be allocated a total number of hours in which to present their respective cases.